Twitch setup for always-on channels

 Launch checklist

-Run through this once per channel before asking us to launch or before rotating stream keys.
+Run through this once before asking us to launch, before inviting a helper, or before rotating stream keys.

 Use a dedicated Twitch account for the 247 channel.